almcnall/cloud-LDAS/CONTRIBUTING.md

 The code repository does not store Jupyter notebooks (extension ".ipynb").
 Instead, we store Python scripts (extension ".py") that the [Jupytext] extension keeps automatically synced with notebooks.
 Those scripts are what we run "operationally" (i.e. to reprocess files and perform benchmarking).
-While developing, however, we prefer to use notebooks.
+While developing, however, we prefer to use Jupyter notebooks.

-To initialize the .ipynb notebooks after a cloning this repo, or when pulling a new script, run the cell below to sync manually.
+To initialize the Jupyter notebooks after a cloning this repo, or when pulling a new script, run the cell below to sync manually.
 When working in JupyterLab, Jupytext performs synchronization on save and on opening a paired notebook.

 [Jupytext]: https://jupytext.readthedocs.io/